Marie of Courtenay: Family and background

-Her parents were successive rulers of the Latin Empire of Constantinople.
-Her father Peter was chosen as emperor in 1216, but in 1217, while attempting to reach Constantinople by land, he was captured by Theodore Komnenos Doukas, the ruler of Epirus, and spent the remainder of his life imprisoned.
-Yolanda however reached Constantinople and took over the Empire.
-Marie's mother Yolanda ruled alone from 1217 to 1219.
-She negotiated an alliance with Theodore I Laskaris of the Empire of Nicaea, which was sealed with the marriage of Theodore and Marie after Theodore annulled his marriage to his second wife Philippa of Armenia.
+The fourth crusade which ended in 1204, was intended to regain control of Jerusalem and other Holy Land sites from Muslim control.
+Instead it led to the sack on Constantinople which was a significantly large Christian city, and the fall of the Byzantine Empire.
+The Byzantine Empire split into several empires that competed for power and claims of Byzantine legitimacy.
+Byzantium would eventually be re-established in 1261.
+Marie's parents were successive rulers of the Latin Empire of Constantinople.
+Her father Peter was chosen as the Empire's third emperor, in 1216, but in 1217, while attempting to reach Constantinople by land instead of by sea, in order to sit on the throne of his empire for the first time, he was captured by Theodore Komnenos Doukas, the ruler of Epirus, and spent the remainder of his life imprisoned.
+Thus Peter never made it to Constantinople to rule over the Latin Empire.
+The capture of Peter was a significant event that exposed the weakness of the Latin Empire.
+It also empowered and increased the legitimacy of the other successor states.
+Marie's mother Yolanda however did reach Constantinople and she took over the Empire.
+Yolanda ruled alone as Empress from 1217 to 1219.
+A prominent thing that Yolanda did was negotiate an alliance with Theodore I Laskaris of the more powerful Empire of Nicaea, which was sealed with the marriage of Theodore and Marie after Theodore annulled his marriage to his second wife Philippa of Armenia.This political marriage strengthened the relationship of Constantinople and Nicaea.
+Because of the frequent changes in leadership, the Latin Empire remained weaker than the other successor states.

 Empress of Nicaea

-Marie was Empress consort of Nicaea from 1219 to November 1221 when Theodore died.
-They had no known children.
-One of her stepdaughters, Maria Laskarina, became the wife of King Béla IV of Hungary, and the other, Irene Lascarina, was married to John III Doukas Vatatzes who took over the throne of the Nicaean Empire.
+Marie was Empress consort of Nicaea through her marriage to Theodore I Laskaris of Nicaea, from 1219 to November 1221 when Theodore died.
+A consort is the title of the spouse of an Emperor during this time.
+They had no known children and left the throne of Nicaea without a male heir.
+One of her stepdaughters, Maria Laskarina, became the wife of King Béla IV of Hungary, and the other, Irene Lascarina, was married to John III Doukas Vatatzes, who as Theodore's son-in law, became the next Emperor of the Nicaean Empire.
+The Empire of Nicaea would eventually become the most powerful of the successor states, and re-establish Byzantium in 1261.
+These marriages created alliances in many different places across Europe.
 Marie briefly served as regent of Nicaea in 1222.
+Regencies were common in this day and age whenever there was a vacancy in power, or the next ruler was too young to begin ruling on their own.

 Regent of Constantinople

+Her brother Robert of Courtenay succeeded their mother in 1219 following her death.